flinker-app/docsfx/docs/ifc-lists.md

-# 📘 Microsoft Lists + BCF integration
+# Microsoft Lists and BCF integration

 ## Track BIM issues like a pro!